tonethar/IGME-330-Master/notes/text-4.md

 - Change the &lt;title> & &lt;h1> text to "RiTa - 1"
 - name the file **rita-1.html**
 - delete the `input.onchange = doChange;` line of JS, and the `doChange()` event handler (we don't need them)
 - Now you need to import the RiTa.js library.
-There is a CDN for RiTa.ja here - look for the **rita-full.js** file here: https://cdnjs.com/libraries/rita - grab the URL and add a &lt;script> tag to the &lt;head> section of your start file
+There is a CDN for RiTa.ja here - look for the **rita-full.js** file here: https://cdnjs.com/libraries/rita - grab the URL and add a &lt;script> tag to the &lt;head> section of your start file. **NOTE: Grab the highest 1.x version, not a 2.x version**
 - Now open up the console - you should see the current version of RiTa logged out - something like `[INFO] RiTaJS.version [1.3.89]`

 ### II-B. The RiTa.js library